camilesing/Hive-Spark-SQL-Helper-VSCode/README.md

 Help you efficiently and focus on Hive & Spark SQL development. support Hive & Spark SQL error grammar check, syntax highlighting, complete keywords, rename, find all references and code format.

-> I suggest that you develop and debug on vscode based on the information (https://learn.microsoft.com/en-us/sql/big-data-cluster/spark-hive-tools-vscode?view=sql-server-ver15) to obtain a better experience.

 ## 1.Features